Eadgyth/Programming-Editor/docs/index.md

 I started to make a text editor when I started to learn Java for myself and wished that NotePad had a compile and a run button.
-I knew that really versatile code editors and IDEs exist but using them seemed very complicated for me …
+I knew that really versatile code editors and IDEs exist but using them seemed very complicated to me …

 Therefore, a goal is that it is as simple as possible to set up the editor to try out code by using built-in functions and provide at the same time some flexibility to use it for a real